 A further three trim levels are offered on the rugged-looking Sandero Stepway model, which starts with the Essential spec for £10,995.
 Comfort is £1,600 more and a new Prestige model sits above it.
 Prestige features 16-inch diamond-cut alloy wheels, heated front seats, front parking sensors, climate control, a centre console with an armrest and an automatic handbrake.

 The new design features Y-shaped LED daytime running lights with a chrome bar that appears to connect them.
 The bonnet gets a reworking, with new raised elements that look like stripes.
 It looks like the back of the car features LED elements too, while the rear lights have changed shape, as has the roofline.

 Dacia’s mission to make the Sandero more appealing even stretches to the door handles and boot release, which have both been redesigned to be more comfortable to use.
 Only the base model now gets an old-fashioned boot release instead of an integrated electric one.
 The new Sandero is both longer and wider than its predecessor, which has boosted space in the cabin and in the boot.
-You now get 328 litres of space, up 18 on the old car and almost exactly matches the boot in the practical Skoda Fabia.
+You now get 328 litres of space, which is 18 more than the old car and almost exactly matches the boot in the practical Skoda Fabia.

 Sandero Stepway models get a 41mm ride height increase, plus chunkier body cladding and metal scuff plates to make it look more like an SUV.
 There are roof rails and 16-inch wheels on every Stepway.

 The current Sandero is underpinned by the same platform as the third-generation Renault Clio, which dates back to the early 2000s.
 To modernise the new model, and to ensure it meets current safety and emissions regulations, Dacia has used the latest CMF-B platform, which underpins the current Renault Clio and the Nissan Juke.